guozheng/jmh-tutorial/README.md

 # jmh-tutorial
 a sample project to show how to use jmh

-# to run the sample
+# how to run the sample

 ```
 mvn clean install